rdeane/MeqSilhouette/README.md

 - /path/to/CASA/bin

 And the following to your PYTHONPATH:
-- /path/to/vlbi-sim/genframework
+- /path/to/MeqSilhouette/framework

-Add the following environment variable to point to your vlbi-sim directory:
+Add the following environment variable to point to your MeqSilhouette directory:

-export CODE_DIR=/path/to/vlbi-sim
+export MEQS_DIR=/path/to/MeqSilhouette

 Finally, add the symbolic link:

-- ln -s /path/to/meqtrees-cattery/Siamese/turbo-sim.py /path/to/vlbi-sim/genframework/genframework/turbo-sim.py
+- ln -s /path/to/meqtrees-cattery/Siamese/turbo-sim.py /path/to/MeqSilhouette/framework/turbo-sim.py

 ## Running MeqSilhouette
 To run this synthetic data generator, you need:

-1. a driver script (e.g. driver/run_vlbi-sim.py)
+1. a driver script (e.g. driver/run_meqsilouette.py)
-2. a configuration file (input/parameters.json is an example.)
+2. a configuration file (input/eht230.json is an example.)

 The software can be run in three primary modes:

 ### 1. Through the terminal

-$python driver/run_vlbi-sim.py input/parameters.json
+$python driver/run_meqsilhouette.py input/eht230.json

 ### 2. In a Juypter (ipython) Notebook